 The first of two courses in the senior capstone, this seminar provides students with an opportunity to develop a unique scholarly topic which will later become the focus of the capstone project.
 Offering an overview of alternative approaches to conducting research in art history, this course focuses on practical issues related to developing a proposal for in-depth research.
 Project proposals must be approved by the project advisor and the instructor of ARTH 484.
+Demonstration of oral and computer competency is a strong component of the course.
 Prerequisite: Eighteen hours in Art History.
 Fall and Spring.